owntracks/recorder/README.md

 #### `photo`

-Requires GET method and _user_, and will return the `image/png` 40x40px photograph of a user if available in `STORAGEDIR/photos/`.
+Requires GET method and _user_, and will return the `image/png` 40x40px photograph of a user if available in `STORAGEDIR/photos/` or a transparent 40x40png with a black border otherwise.

 #### `kill`